davidrhoden/thestacks/pages/home.md

 ![Flyer for Stacks at Pirogue's December 7, 2024](/static/img/flyers/stacks-dec-7-2024/stacks-flyer-pirogues-dec-7-2024.jpg)

 # Next show: Saturday, December 7, 2024, at Pirogue's Whiskey Bayou, 6940 St. Claude Avenue, in Arabi, Louisiana.
-Watch this space for details.
+It's a big Christmas party, but _not_ a private party!
+Just walk on in.

 -----